 - Stop complaining about the government.
 You’re not edgy.

 - Stop thinking of the IRD as bad, greedy people.
-They are literally as neutral as you can get; and have no agenda at all.
-Tax intermediaries are not bad, greedy people either – but they definitely can be when they charge people to file income tax returns that are extremely easy to learn.
+They are neutral and have no agenda at all.

 (Or, if you asked me where IRD sits on an alignment chart, I’d say neutral good.)